link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/consensus-protocol.md

 ```

 Instead, the cluster must **reach a collective decision** to approve the new node.
-This typically happens when a **majority of nodes** agree—for example,
+This typically happens when a **majority of nodes** agree, for example,
 if nodes `A` and `B` approve `D`'s entry, it succeeds even if node `C` is down.

 ```d2